nicklan/pnmixer/README.markdown

 Compilation and Install
 -----------------------
-To install this program cd to this directory and run;
+To install this program cd to this directory and run:

 ./autogen.sh

 make

 sudo make install